 The Cedynia plant makes its products using two processes: Contirod and Upcast.

 The Contirod process is used to make fine-grained copper wire rod with evenly distributed oxygen.
 In the first phase of production, copper cathodes are melted in an Asarco furnace and the liquid copper goes to a settling furnace, from where it is dosed into a Hazelett casting machine where it crystallizes into a 60 x 122 mm band.
 It is then rolled into its final form, which is an 8 mm diameter wire rod, rolled into coils weighing 5 tonnes and protected from secondary oxidation by a layer of synthetic wax.

-In the Upcast process, Cu-OFE wire is produced in a structurally cast state and with an even cross-sectional structure.
-Oxygen-free copper wire of 8 to 25 mm diameter is obtained in a process that comprises a cathode loading system, a melting furnace, a settling furnace, a casting machine with crystallisers for vertical casting and coiling machines.
+The Upcast process is used to make an oxygen-free copper wire in a structurally cast state, characterized by an even cross-section structure.
+Cu-OFE wire with a diameter of 8 to 25 mm is made using a process that includes cathode loading, a melting furnace, a settling furnace, a casting machine with crystallizers for vertical casting, and coiling machines.

 The Upcast process also produces oxygen-free, silver-bearing copper wire in diameters from 8 to 25 mm, with silver contents of 100 ppm, 330 ppm, 400 ppm, 1,000 ppm, and 2,000 ppm.